Is It Safe to Look, Just Look, at Spam?

 The images themselves are rarely malicious these days, but the act of displaying them can signal to the spammer that your email address is legit and read by a real person.
 The net result: more spam.

-Don’t: download attachments
+Don’t download attachments

 The attachment has malware.
-Hopefully, even downloading it to your PC will cause your anti-malware tools to flag it as such, but we can’t count on that.
+Hopefully, downloading it to your PC will cause your anti-malware tools to flag it as such, but we can’t count on that.
 Don’t download it, and don’t open it if you do.

 It’s tempting to reply to spam in an attempt to tell the spammer to stop (or worse).
 There are many problems with doing so.
 To begin with, even if they do read your email, they’re not going to pay attention to it.
 Very often, spam is crafted in such a way that a reply goes to some innocent third party who has nothing to do with it at all.